ZachSaucier/sveltekit-blog/src/lib/posts/2024/console-delight.md

 ## Go forth and delight!

-I'm hoping that this article inspires developers and companies to implement delightful console suprises.
+I'm hoping that this article inspires developers and companies to implement delightful console surprises.
 I think it should become a normal addition to a website!